AfricaEuropeCoreAI/Kujenga/course/source/index.rst

 The course takes six weeks to complete, assuming 6-8 hours of work per week, for a student at (or nearing the end) of an undergraduate degree in a quantitative subject, like computer science, physics, mathematics, economics, bioinformatics, engineering, or similar.
-Completing this course means that you are considered 'PhD ready' for the Grace Alele-Williams Pan-African Doctoral School in Computational Thinking and AI.
+Completing this course means that you are considered 'PhD ready' for the Doctoral School in Computational Thinking and AI.
 This doesn't mean we give you a place on the PhD Programme, but it does mean that you have built the skills to apply.

-We run this course February to March every year.
+We run this course in October every year.
 To participate you will need to find a study group.
 Local study groups are located in Nairobi, Lagos, Stellenbosch, Makarere, and Addis Ababa.
 If you are not near one of these locations, you can join an online study group.
-In either case, you need to fill in the `following form <https://forms.gle/7Q6`_ to apply to join.
+In either case, you need to fill in the `following form <https://forms.gle/>`_ to apply to join.

 Experience with programming is required, but we have added a section to get you started there too.
 Many of the examples include code in Python.
 We recommend you either download